treeman/jonashietala/posts/2023-11-11-lets_build_a_voron_wiring.markdown

 I didn't do it when building the toolhead because I didn't have the tools for it.
 So I ordered wire strippers, a crimping tool, JST connectors and some wire from Amazon.

-No, I didn't have a wire stripper and I've never created a cable before.
+> No, I didn't have a wire stripper and I've never created a cable before.
+{ :notice }

 ![Crimping was fiddly but after a dozen attempts I think I got it down.](/images/trident/crimp.jpg)

-After I painstakingly created the Tap cable, with a 3-pin JST on each end, I noticed that the Tap PCB required a smaller connector than the ones I had.
-Oh no, do I have to order *another* connector kit?.
+After I painstakingly created the Tap cable---with a 3-pin JST on each end---I noticed that the Tap PCB required a smaller connector than the ones I had.
+Oh no...
+Do I have to order *another* connector kit?

 But luckily the Tap kit came with one such connector.
+(Please don't break it.)

 So I tried to change it...
 But after trying for some time I noticed that the wires I had were too thick, and didn't fit this smaller connector.
+I nearly destroyed the connector while trying to insert the wires...

 Things aren't going my way, maybe I need to order (and wait for) new wire?

 But wait!

 Remember how I complained about the hotend cables having the wrong connector?
-Turns out the hotend comes with extension cables with the connectors I wanted, and one of them has the same JST connector and has a thinner wire.
+Turns out the Rapido comes with extension cables with the connectors I wanted.
+The thermistor extension cable has thinner wires and the same JST connector I have...

 Maybe I could shorten that cable and use the leftover wire for the Tap cable?

 ![A shortened extension cable for the hotend thermistor.](/images/trident/short_cable.jpg)